dbergqvist/k8s_demo/guestbook/README.md

 will not need to be used for the presentation itself but are needed to make changes to the demo.

-TODO: Add info on syncing code to a GCE VM for development?

 Build and tag the docker image.
+You give the rebuild.sh script a tag for a version number (e.g. v1).
+This script will build tag and push the new Docker image.

-    $ cd php-guestbook
+    $ cd guestbook
-    $ docker build -t php-guestbook .
-    $ docker tag php-guestbook gcr.io/<project-id>/php-guestbook:v1

-Push the docker container to container registry.

-    $ gcloud preview docker push gcr.io/<project-id>/php-guestbook:v1
+    $ ./rebuild.sh <tag>

-If you need to change the app, rebuild and tag a new version of the app.
-Then push the new version to Container Registry.
+If you need to change the app, run rebuild and give it a new tag (e.g. v2).
 After that you can change the replication controller to use the new version of the image and do a rolling update of the app.

     $ kubectl rollingupdate frontend-v1 -f frontend-rc.json --update-period=1s